Dana Loesch: 2018

 In February 2018, Loesch said at the annual Conservative Political Action Conference, "Many in legacy media love mass shootings.
 You guys love it.
 Now I'm not saying that you love the tragedy.
 But I am saying that you love the ratings."
 She criticized the FBI's response to warnings in advance of the Stoneman Douglas High School shooting and said that the institution had become politicized.
 Later that month Loesch said the NRA bore no responsibility for curbing gun violence.

 In March 2018, Loesch appeared in an NRA video in which she turned an hourglass and said to celebrities, politicians, and media figures, "Your time is running out.
 The clock starts now."
 She later said the video was not intended as a threat to shoot anyone.

 In September 2018, she said that the police shooting of Philando Castile was justified.

 In December 2018, the NRA settled a lawsuit filed against them by the artist Anish Kapoor over the 2017 video "The Violence of Lies", starring Loesch, by agreeing to remove an image of Kapoor's sculpture Cloud Gate (popularly known as "The Bean") from the film.

 2019

 In June 2019, the NRA cut ties with Ackerman McQueen, the advertising agency responsible for the production of NRA TV.
 Loesch subsequently lost her role as a paid spokesperson for the NRA.

+2021

+In June 2021 after Rush Limbaugh died, Loesch's radio program, which had already aired in the same time slot as The Rush Limbaugh Show during the last few years of Limbaugh's life, was picked up by several stations owned by Audacy, Inc., including her former flagship KFTK-FM in St. Louis.
+Radio America handles the distribution of the radio show and podcast.